 The American Indian College Fund, a not for profit organization incorporated in the District of Columbia, encourages the solicitation and acceptance of gifts to the American Indian College Fund (hereinafter referred to as the "College Fund") for purposes that will help the College Fund to further and fulfill its mission.
+As a not for profit organization recognized as exempt under the Internal Revenue Code Section 501(c)(3), the College Fund is committed to compliance with all applicable laws and regulations, donor designations, and ethical standards.
 The following policies govern acceptance of gifts made to the College Fund or for the benefit of any of its programs.

-The mission of the College Fund is:
+The Mission of the College Fund: